-Journaling or writing on a diary can be a healthy outlet for your thoughts.
-A journal is a safe place, free of judgement where you can be 100 percent honest with yourself.
-Writing on a journal is basically having a conversation with yourself.
+Journaling or writing in a diary can be a healthy outlet for your thoughts.
+A journal is a safe place, free of judgment where you can be 100 percent honest with yourself.
+Writing in a journal is basically having a conversation with yourself.
 By hearing yourself talk or seeing the words before your eyes, you gain a bit more understanding of yourself and your current situation.
 Your journal is a friend ready to listen, especially during the times when you feel like nobody would understand.

 Come on.
 You can do it!

 You don’t have to be a writer to have a journal.
 You just need to be willing to open the doors of your mind and then, let your thoughts burst through.
 Don’t think about what you write, but write about what you’re thinking.
 You’ll eventually notice how your words are flowing out of your like a river.
 Journaling releases this tension in your head and allows you to gain that clarity you need to know what you have to do.

 Writing your thoughts down in a journal is also very helpful when you want to get to sleep right away.
 You won’t be tossing and turning in your bed for hours anymore.
 Through writing down on a journal, you’ve somehow acted on the thoughts in your head so you don’t need to contemplate on them further.

 I’ve personally, incorporated journaling during mornings to kind of clear my head so that I’m all focused during work.
 I also developed a habit of popping open my Journey app, or mobile diary whenever I’m having a mental breakdown or suddenly stuck in a mental funk.
 These tend to happen a lot, but after a thousand words or two, I’m alright again.